sdnfv/openNetVM/style/github-action-style.md

 * **C** -- Lints C files for styling errors with gwclint.py
 * **Python** -- Lints Python files with pylint.
 * **Shell** -- Lints bash shell script files with shellcheck
-* **Comment** -- If all five previous jobs have passed, comment 'All Lint Tests Passed'

 ## Other Resources